 Enhancing Undergraduate Research and Creative Activities (EURECA) became Midwestern State University’s Quality Enhancement Plan (QEP) in April 2013.

-Undergraduate research is an inquiry or investigation conducted by one or more undergraduate students, with faculty guidance, that attempts to make an intellectual, creative, or applied contribution to one or more disciplines.
+Midwestern State University defines undergraduate research as an inquiry or investigation conducted by one or more undergraduate students, with faculty guidance, that attempts to make an intellectual, creative, or applied contribution to one or more disciplines.

 EURECA facilitates undergraduate research by providing incentives and support for undergraduate students to engage in high-quality research and creative activities in an interdisciplinary environment.
 Students have opportunities during the entire academic year to explore, create, discover, and think critically.
 The cornerstone of EURECA is the development of strong mentoring and collaborative partnerships between students and faculty.
 Graduate students may also be mentors.
 Graduate students enrolled in thesis-based graduate programs may submit proposals to mentor an undergraduate student.

 Student researchers receive stipends up to $2,000 during the semester in which they are working on their project/creative activity.
 Faculty mentors receive $1,000, and graduate student mentors, enrolled in thesis-based graduate programs, receive $500 to mentor one undergraduate student researcher.
 Funding for project expenses and student travel to professional conferences where students present research or creative activities is also available.

 EURECA is a proud member of the ScholarBridge community.
 ScholarBridge is a new tool to promote student and faculty involvement in academic research.
 ScholarBridge is an online database where professors can post their availability to mentor students.
 Student members can search the listings of professors and opportunities - at any point in their academic career - to find the right mentor and research focus that they are most interested in actively pursuing.
 Start now by visiting ScholarBridge.